-- 1.1 This Housing Directorate Service Strategy relates to the Council's approach to the provision of Housing Services for Older People.
-The Strategy sets out how this element of the service is delivered by the Housing Directorate, including links with other services both internally and externally. - 1.2 Housing Services for Older People is delivered by the Older Peoples Services Section and is an important front-line service which covers a wide-range of activities.
-It includes services delivered by Scheme Managers, sheltered housing, the Council's twenty-four hour emergency alarm Careline Service, and the Housing Directorate's involvement with the Sheltered Housing Forum. - 1.3 Comprehensive systems are in place and are detailed later in the Strategy.
+- 1.1 This Housing Service Strategy relates to the Council's approach to the provision of Housing Services for Older People.
+The Strategy sets out how this element of the service is delivered by the Communities Directorate, including links with other services both internally and externally. - 1.2 Housing Services for Older People is delivered by the Older Peoples Services Team and is an important front-line service which covers a wide-range of activities.
+It includes services delivered by Scheme Managers, sheltered housing, the Council's twenty-four hour emergency alarm Careline Service, the Housing Re-location Officer and the Directorate's involvement with the Sheltered Housing Forum. - 1.3 Comprehensive systems are in place and are detailed later in the Strategy.
 The efficiency of these systems are confirmed by Housing being accredited with both the international quality standard of ISO 9001:2008 and the Customer Service Excellence award, for all of its services including Older People's Services. - 1.4.
-Following a rigorous audit process undertaken by an external Assessor, in July 2011, Careline was awarded the coveted Telecare Services Association's Accreditation, being a Quality Award for services provided in the emergency alarm industry. - 1.5 This Older People's Service Strategy has been formulated in consultation with representatives of the Tenants and Leaseholders Federation, the Sheltered Forum and includes information contained in the Housing Directorate's policies and procedures.
-The Strategy was considered by the Housing Scrutiny Panel and approved by the Housing Portfolio Holder in April 2012.
+Following a rigorous audit process undertaken by an external Assessor, in July 2011, Careline was awarded the coveted Telecare Services Association's (TSA) Accreditation, being a Quality Award for services provided in the emergency alarm (Telecare) industry. - 1.5 This Older People's Service Strategy has been formulated in consultation with representatives of the Tenants and Leaseholders Federation, the Sheltered Forum and includes information contained in the Communities Directorate's policies and procedures.
+The Strategy was considered by the Housing Select Committee and approved by the Housing Portfolio Holder in July 2015.